 Modest.
 A modest lifestyle keeps you out of the slums and ensures that you can maintain your equipment.
 You live in an older part of town, renting a room in a boarding house, inn, or temple.
 You don't go hungry or thirsty, and your living conditions are clean, if simple.
-Ordinary people living modest lifestyles include soldiers with families, laborers, students, priests, hedge wizards, and the like or royalty.
-You live a lifestyle comparable to that of a highly successful merchant, a favored servant of the royalty, or the owner of a few small businesses.
-You have respectable lodgings, usually a spacious home in a good part of town or a comfortable suite at a fine inn.
-You likely have a small staff of servants.
+Ordinary people living modest lifestyles include soldiers with families, laborers, students, priests, hedge wizards, and the like.